tayllan/awesome-algorithms/README.md

 - [Theoretical Computer Science](https://github.com/mostafatouny/awesome-theoretical-computer-science/) - The interdisciplinary of Mathematics and Computer Science, distinguished by its emphasis on mathematical technique and rigour.
 - [Math](https://github.com/rossant/awesome-math#readme) - Freely available lecture notes on mathematics.
+* [pyPantry](https://github.com/sattyamjjain/pyPantry) - Python library with 400+ implementations of data structures, algorithms, and design patterns, useful as a learning reference.

 ## License